ShangjinTang/knowledge-base-cuda/ulhpc-tutorials/README.md

 - Access memory on both GPU and CPU.
 - Profile and improve the performance of your application.

-Solutions to some of the exercises can be found in the [code sub-directory][3].
+Solutions to some of the exercises can be found in the [code_solutions sub-directory][3].

 The tutorial is based on the Nvidia DLI course "Fundamentals of accelerated computing with CUDA C/C++".